eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 | $\log_2 32768$ | $15$   |
 | $\log_2 65536$ | $16$   |

-Finally, I have a test card that asks me to recall the entire sequence in order:
+Finally, I have a test card that asks me to recall the entire sequence in order.

 # Scripts {#scripts}